Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 V8, Google Chrome/Chromium's JavaScript engine, [has support](https://v8.dev/docs/linux-perf) for integrating with Linux's `perf` profiling tool, allowing the JIT-compiled code it produces to be analyzed and instrumented at the CPU-instruction level.
 After V8 parses, compiles, and optimizes WebAssembly or JavaScript source code, it uses [Turbofan](https://v8.dev/docs/turbofan) to generate actual machine code for the target system.
 That code is then loaded into executable memory and executed just like a native executable would be.

 V8's `perf` integration allows for this JIT-compiled code to be labeled with function names and other information which makes it possible to match the generated assembly instructions to the JS or Wasm it was compiled from.
-Getting it to work was surprisngly simple, just launch Chrome with some special flags, record the PID of the renderer process for the tab you want to profile which is listed in Chrome's built-in Task Manager and then run a `perf` command in the terminal while running the code you want to measure.
+Getting it to work was surprisingly simple, just launch Chrome with some special flags, record the PID of the renderer process for the tab you want to profile which is listed in Chrome's built-in Task Manager and then run a `perf` command in the terminal while running the code you want to measure.

 After injecting the profile file with some additional data generated by Chrome and loading it up with `perf report`, it's possible to search for the actual name of the Wasm or JS function that ran:

 ![A screenshot of the perf profile generated for the application, showing runtime of the JIT-compiled Wasm functions themselves](./images/webcola/v8-perf-top-level.png)

-The place where things get REALLY exciting is when you drill down into the function itself and get to look at the CPU instructions themselves:
+The place where things get REALLY exciting is when you drill down into the function itself and get to look at the CPU instructions that make it up:

 <iframe loading="lazy" title="Perf Instruction Level View" src="https://ameo.link/u/91p.html" style="width: calc(100% - 40px); outline: none; border: none; margin-right: 20px; margin-left: 20px; height: 80vh; margin-top: 5px; margin-bottom: 0px;" />